11 Reasons Your Portable AC Fills with Water Too Quickly

 6. Water Not Draining Properly

 If you are draining manually by this basic method, you will know in case there is a problem.
-For example, your AC indicating that its water tank is full, but no water comes out after you remove the drain plug.
+For example, if your AC indicates that its water tank is full, but no water comes out after you remove the drain plug.

-One of the reasons for this may be that the water is blocked from coming out of the water tank due to clogged drain.
-There is nothing that would clog it from inside, so something has probably gone from outside when it was not covered.
+One of the reasons for this may be that the water is blocked from coming out of the water tank due to a clogged drain.
+There is nothing that would clog it from the inside, so something has probably gone from the outside when it was not covered.

 If you are using a drain hose to automatically remove water from your portable AC by gravity method or condensate pump, your water tank should never fill up.